EdPike365-Org/edpike365-blog/content/blog/gatsby-remark-stem/index.md

 - Roger that, now back to topic: _Highlighted code blocks work here, too_:

-  (This code gives the highlight command for lines 10 and 13.)
+  (This code is give the highlight command for lines 10 and 13.)
   <pre>
     ```css{10,13}
     .clearfix:after {